MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faqs-copilot-model-driven-app.md

 ---
-title: FAQ for Copilot in model-driven apps
+title: FAQ for Copilot chat in model-driven apps
-description: FAQ that discusses model-driven apps with Copilot and the key considerations for making use of this technology responsibly. ms.date: 8/06/2024 ms.custom:
+description: FAQ that discusses model-driven apps with Copilot and the key considerations for making use of this technology responsibly. ms.date: 9/16/2024 ms.custom:
   - transparency-note
 ms.topic: article